ubports/docs.ubports.com/porting/Configuring.rst

 Return to the root of your BUILDDIR and build::

-    croot
     mka halium-boot

 Build errors are liable to occur and will vary depending on device.
-Handle them one at a time, seeking help as necessary.
+Handle them one at a time, :ref:`seeking help <Getting-community-help>` as necessary.

 .. _Overlay-files: